 Simply mix all these ingredients together and set aside.

-Next, you’ll want to heat four grain-free Mikey’s cassava flour tortillas over low heat in a non-stick pan.
-The tortillas are a bit stiff out of the bag (especially since I store mine in the freezer), but a little heat makes them extremely flexible.
+Next, you’ll want to heat four gluten-free tortillas over low heat in a non-stick pan.
+I originally used Mikey’s Grain-Free Tortillas, but they have since been discontinued.
+I now recommend using Seite almond flour tortillas.
+They come frozen and are a bit stiff out of the bag (especially since I store mine in the freezer), but a little heat makes them extremely flexible.

 Place one of the tortillas onto the dough press.
 Let’s pause for a moment so I can explain more about how this dough press works and why you should get one.

-A dough press is a nifty gadget that will help to seal the edges of the empanada together.
-It gives your empanada those pretty ripples along the seal.
+A dough press is a nifty gadget that helps seal the edges of the empanada together, giving it those pretty ripples along the seal.
 You can get a dough press for under $10 on Amazon (this is the exact one I have).
 If you don’t have a dough press, you can simply seal the edges together using a fork and firm pressure.

 Lay each warmed tortilla on the dough press, then add the bean and corn filling and shredded cheese.